 In simple terms, HLA proteins are like serving plates containing antigenic peptides that T cells recognize as “self” or “non-self.”
 Once a T cell recognizes a pathogen through this HLA interaction, it begins a sequence of cell-to-cell signaling that mobilizes an immune response.

-Use of HLA-typed T cells in Research
+Use of HLA-typed T Cells in Research

-Researchers use T cells with HLA genetic data in a wide range of applications, from basic research to development of GMP cell manufacturing protocols.
+Researchers use T cells with HLA genetic data in a wide range of applications, from basic research to the development of GMP cell manufacturing protocols.

 We surveyed our customers on how they use HLA-typed T cells and identified the three common applications which we explore in greater depth below.